TrueWill/FSM.NET/README.md

 FSM.NET
 =======

-A simple &quot;stateless&quot; finite-state machine library for .NET.
+A simple &quot;stateless&quot; finite-state machine library for .NET, written in F#.